Planning for the Conference

 No. If you need lodging, NESEA has arranged a reduced-rate room block at the Westin Boston Waterfront.
-Learn more and book your room here.
+You will be able to book your room starting in January.

 Will I be able to attend other conference sessions?

 Yes.
 As a speaker, you may attend all conference sessions for the days you are registered for.
-See our pricing page for full details on what is included with your conference pass.
+See our pricing page (coming soon) for full details on what is included with your conference pass.

 What about food?

 Your conference registration includes lunch on the day(s) you are attending.
 Coffee and tea will also be available all day to all attendees on the trade show floor.